chip-js/chip/README.md

 1. **Presenting data**.
 For example, referencing an array on a controller (`controller.todos`) to a `data-repeat="todo in todos"` attribute will present that HTML element for each todo in the array.
-Individual data can also be inserted into the DOM using the `data-bind` attribute as with `data-bind="todo.description"`.
+Individual data can also be inserted into the DOM using the `data-text` attribute as with `data-text="todo.description"`.
 2. **Embedding Action**.
 Setting an expression to the `data-change` attribute will trigger the expression when the element's change event fires.
 3. **Presenting State**.
 For example, HTML classes can be added to or removed from an element based on the state of an